Tom Binns: Controversies

 In 1999, London-based radio station Xfm was fined £50,000 by the Radio Authority following complaints regarding the use of coarse sexual innuendo when discussing a bestial pornography video with a listener during the Tom Binns Breakfast Show.
-Parent company Capital Radio decided not to sack Binns but in a meeting shortly after the fine was issued, the Radio Authority made it clear to Capital Radio that this would negatively affect the decision to renew the XFM licence.
+Parent company Capital Radio decided not to sack Binns but in a meeting shortly after the fine was issued, the Radio Authority made it clear to Capital Radio that this would negatively affect the decision to renew the Xfm licence.

 In December 2009, Binns was fired from BRMB by its owners Orion Media after he cut short the Queen's Christmas Message.
 The Message was played into his show in error instead of the expected two-minute news bulletin.
 Binns joked, "Two words: bore-ring".
 He then went on to joke that the British monarchy can't be as good for tourism as some people claim because "the French executed theirs and people still visit France" and played a George Michael record with the link "from one queen to another".

-Binns admitted five counts of making and one of possessing indecent images of children when he appeared in court on 21 November 2022.